Tom Watkins (music manager): Pet Shop Boys

-In late 1984, the Pet Shop Boys hired Watkins as their manager signing to his management company, Massive Management.
-In March 1985, Watkins signed them to EMI subsidiary Parlophone.
-Under Watkins' management, the Pet Shop Boys released twelve singles achieving four number ones on the UK Singles Chart; "West End Girls" (1985), "It's a Sin" (1987), "Always on My Mind" (1987) and "Heart" (1988), and three studio albums.
-The debut, Please, was released in April 1986 and peaked at number 3 on the UK Albums Chart and certified platinum by the British Phonographic Industry (BPI).
-The second album Actually was released in September 1987 and peaked at number 2 in the UK and certified triple platinum by the BPI.
-In October 1988, their third album Introspective peaked at number 2 in the UK and was certified double platinum.
-Also, in November 1986 a remix album, Disco was released peaking at number 15 in the UK and certified platinum.
+In late 1984 the Pet Shop Boys hired Watkins as their manager with Massive Management.
+In March 1985 Watkins signed them to EMI record label subsidiary Parlophone.
+Under Watkins' management the Pet Shop Boys released twelve singles, achieving four number ones on the UK Singles Chart (with "West End Girls" (1985), "It's a Sin" (1987), "Always on My Mind" (1987), and "Heart" (1988)) and three studio albums.
+The debut album Please was released in April 1986; it peaked at number 3 on the UK Albums Chart and was certified platinum by the British Phonographic Industry (BPI).
+The second album Actually was released in September 1987, reaching a high of number 2 in the UK and certified triple platinum by the BPI.
+In October 1988 their third album Introspective also hit number 2 in the UK and was certified double platinum.
+Additionally in November 1986, a remix album Disco peaked at number 15 in the UK and was certified platinum.

 Bros

-In 1986, Matt and Luke Goss and Craig Logan (Bros) signed to Watkins' management company, Massive Management.
-Watkins signed the band to CBS.
-Their first single, "I Owe You Nothing" was released in September 1987 and peaked at number 80 in the UK.
-Their next two singles, "When Will I Be Famous" (November 1987) and "Drop the Boy" (March 1988) both peaked at number 2.
-The re-release of "I Owe You Nothing" in June 1988 reached number one.
-Bros' debut album Push was released in March 1988 and peaked at number 2 on the UK Albums Chart and was certified quadruple platinum status by the BPI.
-Their second album, The Time was released in October 1989 and peaked at number 4.
+In 1986 brothers Matt and Luke Goss and Craig Logan signed with Watkins' Massive Management as the group Bros.
+Watkins then signed the band to the CBS label.
+Their first single, "I Owe You Nothing", was released in September 1987 and only reached number 80 in the UK.
+Their next two singles, "When Will I Be Famous" (November 1987) and "Drop the Boy" (March 1988), both peaked at number 2.
+Then a re-release of "I Owe You Nothing" in June 1988 ultimately reached number one.
+Bros' debut album Push was released in March 1988 and climbed to number 2 on the UK Albums Chart and was certified quadruple platinum status by the BPI.
+Their second album, The Time, was released in October 1989 and peaked at number 4.

-Bros toured the UK on their ‘Big Push Tour’ in June/July 1988 and Europe and Australia on their ‘Global Push Tour’ late 1988 to early 1989.
-In February 1989, Bros won the Best British Newcomer Award at the Brit Awards and in August 1989 they played Wembley Stadium at their ‘Bros in 2 Summer’ concert.
+Bros toured the UK on their ‘Big Push Tour’ in June/July 1988 and then Europe and Australia on their ‘Global Push Tour’ late 1988 to early 1989.
+In February 1989 Bros won the Best British Newcomer Award at the Brit Awards, and in August 1989 they played Wembley Stadium at their ‘Bros in 2 Summer’ concert.

 East 17

-East 17 signed to Massive Management in April 1992.
+East 17 signed with Massive Management in April 1992.
 Watkins signed the band to London Records.
-Under Watkins' management between 1992 and 1997, East 17 released 16 singles; 11 of which entered the top 10 of the UK Singles Chart.
-"Stay Another Day" was released in December 1994 and became the group's only number one remaining at the top for 5 weeks.
-East 17 released their debut album, Walthamstow in February 1993.
+Under Watkins' management between 1992 and 1997, East 17 released 16 singles—11 of which entered the top 10 of the UK Singles Chart.
+"Stay Another Day" was released in December 1994 and became the group's only number one, remaining at the top for five weeks.
+They released their debut album Walthamstow in February 1993.
 The album reached number one and was certified platinum by the BPI.
-Their second album, Steam (October 1994) reached number 3 and was certified double platinum by the BPI and the third album Up All Night (November 1995) reached number 7 and was certified platinum.
+Their second album Steam (October 1994) made it to number 3 and was certified double platinum by the BPI, whilst their third album, Up All Night (November 1995), reached number 7 and was certified platinum.
 Around the World Hit Singles: The Journey So Far was the group's first greatest hits compilation album, released in November 1996 and was certified double platinum.